 Sago Palm – All parts of this common indoor ornamental are highly toxic to pets, resulting in severe gastrointestinal distress and liver failure.

 Lilies – Plants belonging to the lily family, such as Easter lilies and daylilies, are the most dangerous plants for cats.
-A cat can develop potentially fatal liver failure by just licking or chewing on the plant.
+A cat can develop potentially fatal kidney failure by just licking or chewing on the plant.

 Mistletoe – There are several varieties of this holiday plant that are toxic to pets if ingested.
 Mistletoe poisoning causes mild to severe gastrointestinal distress, pain, drooling, vomiting and diarrhea.
 If large amounts are eaten, abnormal heart rate, low blood pressure, collapse, seizures, and even death can result.